 Two charter members sing with the choir: Sharon Struve and Gloria Taber.

-The 1969 concert was a gift to the community with no admission charge.
-Chorus members pay dues, hold fundraisers, and even pay for the poinsettias on the stage.
+The concert is a gift to the community with no admission charge.
+Therefore, Chorus members pay dues, hold fundraisers, and even pay for the poinsettias on stage.
 The audience assists by participating in a free-will offering.
 Additional funding is provided generously by:

 - Nebraska Arts Council